 Moving to Booster Seat

-We understand, but really, it is safest to delay moving from a forward-facing car seat to a booster seat until your child reaches the highest weight or height limit of your current car seat.
-When you keep your child forward-facing in a harness, there is more protection than using a booster seat with lap and shoulder belt or a seat belt alone.
+We understand that pressure and concern, but it is safer to move from a forward-facing car seat to a booster seat only after your child reaches the weight or height limit of the seat you are using.
+A child in a forward-facing seat with a harness and top tether is more protected than one in a booster seat with lap and shoulder belt or when using just a seat belt alone.